Client Bill of Rights and Responsibilities

-Be informed of any financial benefits and responsibilities, including deductibles, copayments, and coinsurance, when referred to an organization or another pharmacy provider.
+- Be informed of any financial benefits and responsibilities, including deductibles, copayments, and coinsurance, when referred to an organization or another pharmacy provider.
 We will provide, in writing, our cost charged to you if you are using an out-of-network pharmacy.

 - Receive a timely response from pharmacy staff upon your physician’s request for service.

 - Choose a healthcare provider.

 - Be informed of limitations of services and care provided by the pharmacy.
 We will obtain your insurance information so that we can properly bill your prescriptions.
 If this information changes, please notify us as soon as possible.
 If your insurance plan requires prior authorization, we will contact your prescriber or insurance plan to resolve this issue.
 If you are unable to pay the copayment or you do not have insurance, please call us to discuss options, as there are numerous patient assistance programs, rebates, and coupons available for which you may be eligible.

 - Receive FDA-approved generic medications when available.
 If you prefer brand-name medication, ask your prescriber to write the prescription for the brand-name drug, and note “dispense as written.”
 Please note that brand-name drugs may involve higher copayments; please check with your insurer.

 - Be assisted with pursuing appropriate resources for services outside the scope of the pharmacy.

 - Be informed of any product recalls.
 We follow FDA regulations regarding drug recalls.
 In the event of a recall, all affected products are removed from inventory.
 If a product was sent to patients, those patients will be notified, and your healthcare provider may be notified as well.
 Please note the FDA does not require pharmacies to contact patients for all recalls, as a drug is sometimes recalled before it reaches patients.
 You may be notified by your prescriber, or by a press release from the manufacturer or the FDA.
-If you are concerned about drug recalls, you may contact the FDA at 1-800-INFO-FDA or fda.gov, where you may sign up to receive recall notifications via email.
+If you are concerned about drug recalls, you may contact the FDA by phone at 800.INFO.FDA, or by visiting fda.gov, where you may sign up to receive recall notifications via email.

 As an Apothecary By Design specialty pharmacy client, you have the responsibility to: